 Shipping: Ships from the U.S.; Contact Medley for a quote if shipping outside of the U.S.

 *(Note: some parts of Medley’s storage pieces are made using plywood.
-It is low-VOC CARB 2 compliant, but not 100% non-toxic.)
+It is low-VOC CARB 2 compliant, so it’s minimally toxic, but not necessarily non-toxic.)

 Founded by a husband-and-wife / woodworker-and-conservationist team, Vermont Woods Studios is committed to creating exceptionally high quality and sustainable furniture.